 Travelling Eastbound on Route 17 from Binghamton, Take Exit 77, West Windsor.

-Turn right at the end of the ramp, drive about 100 yards and make a left turn on Fox Farm Road.
+Turn right at the end of the ramp, turn right at end of the ramp, then take an immediate left on Fox Farm Rd.

 Go .5 miles and turn right on Roberts Road Go .4 miles and turn right on Abbey Road.

 Go .6 miles and bear left at the “Y” intersection.
 Go .1 miles to where the road crosses the power line right-of-way.
 Turn left and drive about 50 yards along the right-of-way to the parking area along the fence.
-The chain on the entry gate is loose enough to admit pedestrians, but not vehicles.
+Use the pedestrian opening in the fence by the parking area to enter the property.